 Best Cafes and Restaurants in Marseille

-Only within the city center of Marseille is a huge amount of cafes and restaurants to chose from.
+Only within the city center of Marseille is a huge amount of cafes and restaurants to choose from.
 These were our favorites:

 - L’Infusion (Tea & delicous bites)